MOUDDENEHamza/sy-wheel/README.md

 # Sy wheel
-This project is a **Spinning Wheel of Names**, designed to help teams randomly select a participant during daily stand-ups or meetings.
+This project is a **Sy wheel**, designed to help teams randomly select a participant during daily stand-ups or meetings.
 It's perfect for choosing someone to share updates or discuss what they accomplished the previous day in a fun and engaging way.

 ---